dl-solarity/hardhat-migrate/README.md

 ## Naming convention

-It is also **mandatory** to observe the naming convention for migrations such as this one:
+It is also **mandatory** to specify the naming convention for migrations such as this one:
 > X_migration_name.migration.js

 * Where **X** is the serial number in which your migrations will be applied.